 The problem in dyslexia is a linguistic one, not a visual one.
 Dyslexia in no way stems from any lack of intelligence.
 People with severe dyslexia can be brilliant.

-According to the University of Michigan Health System, dyslexia is the most common learning disability.2 Eighty percent of students with learning disabilities have dyslexia.
+According to the University of Michigan Health System, dyslexia is the most common learning disability.
+Eighty percent of students with learning disabilities have dyslexia.

-The International Dyslexia Association3 estimates that 15% to 20% of the American population have some of the symptoms of dyslexia, including slow or inaccurate reading, poor spelling, poor writing, or mixing up similar words.
+The International Dyslexia Association estimates that 15-20 percent of the American population have some of the symptoms of dyslexia, including slow or inaccurate reading, poor spelling, poor writing, or mixing up similar words.

 Dyslexia affects people of all ethnic backgrounds, although a person's native language can play an important role.
-A language where there is a clear connection between how a word is written and how it sounds, and consistent rules grammatical rules, such as in Italian and Spanish, can be more straightforward for a person with mild to moderate dyslexia to cope with.
+A language where there is a clear connection between how a word is written and how it sounds, and consistent grammatical rules, such as in Italian and Spanish, can be easier for a person with mild to moderate dyslexia.